We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 Compared to print books and print products that come out, the audiobook industry has grown exponentially for 12 to 13 years.
 Now that everyone has a mobile device, they can either download or stream content.
-We have seen that audiobooks have taken a more predominant role in book consumption.
+As a result, we have seen that audiobooks have taken a more predominant role in book consumption.

 Folks must get their brand out there, write a book and get their stuff out there.
-Now it’s like you can’t just publish a print copy; you also have to have an audiobook if you’re going to be able to get your stuff out there.
+So now it’s like you can’t just publish a print copy; you also have to have an audiobook if you’re going to be able to get your stuff out there.

 Right now, we have digital audiobooks, digital downloads, and digital streaming in the digital realm.
-To be a part of that market or to take advantage of that market is an essential step in developing your brand.
+So to be a part of that market or take advantage of that market is essential in developing your brand.

 What platforms are usually available for these books?

-The main platforms that have taken over and monopolized the market for a long time were originally audible, Amazon, and Apple.
+The leading platforms that have taken over and monopolized the market for a long time were initially audible, Amazon, and Apple.
 Apple has Apple Podcast and now Apple Books, and you can now get Apple audiobooks.
-Those were the two main ones, but now there are over 40 different digital online platforms that you can stream or download audiobook content from.
+Those were the two main ones, but now there are over 40 different digital online platforms from which you can stream or download audiobook content.

 With this many platforms – is that part of the service that you provide in advising clients?
 What’s the best platform based on content or?

 We distribute on over 40 different platforms – cast a wide net, catch more fish.

 Is the audiobook typically launched in conjunction with a bigger marketing effort, or is it usually a stand-alone?